quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### QAutocomplete

-- **removed**, built into [QSelect](/vue-components/select#Filtering-and-autocomplete), which is far more powerfull and offers a lot more options for your autocomplete needs; make sure you get accustomed to all the features of QSelect
+- **removed**, built into [QSelect](/vue-components/select#Filtering-and-autocomplete), which is far more powerful and offers a lot more options for your autocomplete needs; make sure you get accustomed to all the features of QSelect

 #### QBreadcrumbs